MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/unity-leaderboard-from-scratch.md

 }
 ```

-In our example we used the Rank, Gamertag, and Values properties of LeaderBoardResult to populate our strings, as well as the DisplayName of the stat associated with the leaderboard.
+The above example uses the Rank, Gamertag, and Values properties of LeaderBoardResult to populate the strings, as well as the DisplayName of the stat associated with the leaderboard.

-I am sure you'll be able to do something more creative with all of this leaderboard data.
+You can implement a creative user experience with all of this leaderboard data.

 ## Navigating the Leaderboard data